jeswr/blog/raw-posts/disambiguating-data-wallets.md

 "Late 2022: International adoption plans emerge.
-The European Digital Identity Wallet Architecture and Reference Framework (ARF) draft (by the EU’s eIDAS expert group) lists OID4VP, OID4VCI, and SIOPv2 as required protocols for certain digital identity use cases ￼."
+The European Digital Identity Wallet Architecture and Reference Framework (ARF) draft (by the EU's eIDAS expert group) lists OID4VP, OID4VCI, and SIOPv2 as required protocols for certain digital identity use cases ￼."

 Cards and security devices for personal